Baton34/organize-search-engines/README.md

 Provides advanced features for managing search plug-ins in **Firefox**:
 * creating folders
 * creating separators
+* accessing online resources to download and create/upload search plugins
 * changing the order of plugins in the list
 * editing and deleting plugins
-* search in all plug-ins folder with the click of a button
+* search with all search plugins in a folder with the click of a button

 The author of the original extension is Malte Kraus.